 Investors will more often make an investment in an entrepreneur they like with an idea they have some reservations about than an idea they like and an entrepreneur they think is a jerk.
-ASFIN works with entrepreneurs through the African SME Forum to develop on their entrepreneurial journeys.
+ABSUC works with entrepreneurs through the African SME Forum to develop on their entrepreneurial journeys.
 It provides mentoring support and online coaching such as planning stages, pitch deck and answering questions from angel investors.
 Angels often have tons of questions, and that's a good thing, it's a sign they are considering investing.
-ASFIN helps entrepreneurs to focus on the conversation and how their investments will move the business forward.
-By doing this, ASFIN hopes this will result into a vibrant entrepreneur ecosystem in Africa with more young people realising their potential as resources.
+ABSUC helps entrepreneurs to focus on the conversation and how their investments will move the business forward.
+By doing this, ABSUC hopes this will result into a vibrant entrepreneur ecosystem in Africa with more young people realising their potential as resources.

 Lack of access to finance is consistently cited by SMEs, especially women-owned businesses, as one of the main barriers to growth.
 Often considered by commercial banks and financial institutions as risky and costly to serve, women-owned SMEs are largely underserved when it comes to basic financial services.